Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Examples

-respectively.
-Here $q$ denotes the subsampling ratio, i.e., $q=\abs{B}/M$, where $\abs{B}$ is the minibatch size and $M$ the total size of the training data.
-The results are averages of 5 runs.
+The results of Figure~\ref{fig:binom2} are averages of 5 runs.
+We set the initial learning rate $\eta=0.02$.
+We linearly decrease the learning rate $\eta$ after each epoch such that it is zero at the end of the training (when $\abs{B}=500$ starting from epoch 13, and when $\abs{B}=300$ starting from epoch 5).
 We compare this method to cpSGD~\citep{agarwal2018} applied to Infinite MNIST data set which has the same test data set as MNIST.
-The results for cpSGD are extracted from~\citep[Fig. 2]{agarwal2018}.
+The results for cpSGD are extracted from~\citet[Fig. 2]{agarwal2018}.
 For $\veps=2.0$ we extract the result where each element of the gradient requires 8 bits and for $\veps=4.0$ the one requiring 16 bits.
 We note that when $n=3000$ our method requires 12 bits per element.